1 Samuel 19 – David Flees from Saul

 b.
 Let not the king sin against his servant: Jonathan was bold enough to tell his father that his anger and jealousy against David was sin, and to say, “he has not sinned against you.”
 Saul felt that David had sinned against him in some manner and he felt righteous in his cause.
 Jonathan delivered a needed word of correction.

 ii.
 Jonathan tried to bring Saul back to reality.
-He reminds his father: “You saw it and rejoiced.”
-“When David first killed Goliath, you rejoiced just like everyone.
+He reminded his father: “You saw it and rejoiced.”
+It was as if Jonathan said, “When David first killed Goliath, you rejoiced just like everyone.
 Now Satan has filled your mind with envy and jealousy.
 Go back to how you thought before.”

 4. (6-7) The reconciliation between Saul and David.